 We promote reading for pleasure in a number of ways:

 - Every class has an inviting reading area based on a book they are exploring per term.
-These change regularly to promote interest in reading.
+In EYFS and KS1 the book areas are changed on a half termly basis and in KS2 these are changed on a termly basis to promote interest in reading.

 - Our ‘Own Books’ scheme allows children to start their very own collections of books to keep at home.
 Regular donations to the school mean that children have regular opportunities to add to their collection.
 For more information about Own Books, visit http://www.ownbooks.co.uk/